Functional Gastrointestinal Disorders

 ● Certain metabolic conditions, such as diabetes (enteropathy) and hypochlorhydria

-● Dysfunction of certain organs, such as cirrhosis, renal failure, pancreatitis, scleroderma, and Crohn's disease
+● Dysfunction of specific organs, such as cirrhosis, renal failure, pancreatitis, scleroderma, and Crohn's disease

 ● Certain medications, such as antibiotics, proton pump inhibitors for reflux (GERD), and antimotility agents